 Where You Come In

-Comments will be accepted through Friday, Sept.
+If you couldn't attend the Aug.
+22 public meeting, you can still submit comments through Friday, Sept.
 7, 2018.
 The anticipated completion date is November 2018.

 Click the video above to play on this page, or watch the I-515/215 Interchange video on YouTube.

 A virtual tour of the project is available online.
 Click the image to the right, or visit the virtual tour page online.